douglatornell/randopony/docs/2011Plans.rst

 * First name
 * Last name
+* Email address
 * Whether rider is a member of BC Randonneurs
 * Emergency contact phone number
 * Phone number of mobile phone they are carrying on the ride
 * Acceptance of event waiver
 * Whether rider is over or under 19 years of age

-The justification I have heard for collecting the rider's address is that it may be needed to send them their pin if we run out.
-However, it is unreasonable to collect, store and transmit electronically hundreds of addresses on the small possibility that a few will be needed for that purpose.
+The justification I have heard for collecting the rider's postal address is that it may be needed to send them their pin if we run out.
+However, it is unreasonable to collect, store and transmit electronically hundreds of postal addresses on the small possibility that a few will be needed for that purpose.
 The running out of pins issue can be managed in other ways:

 * The combination of a pre-registration system and previous years event participation numbers should allow the organizers to order